2025 Grand Slam of Darts

 The 2025 Grand Slam of Darts (known for sponsorship reasons as the 2025 Mr Vegas Grand Slam of Darts) was a professional darts tournament that was held at the WV Active Aldersley in Wolverhampton, England, from 8 to 16 November 2025.
 It was the 19th staging of the Grand Slam by the Professional Darts Corporation (PDC).
 The total prize fund was £650,000, with the winner receiving £150,000.

 The tournament featured 32 players; finalists from televised tournaments, PDC Pro Tour title winners and additional qualifiers were joined by eight Tour Card holder qualifiers.
 It was the last Grand Slam to feature a 32-player field before the tournament's expansion to 48 players in 2026.
 Gary Anderson was eliminated in the group stage for the first time in 18 appearances, while Jurjen van der Velde, Niko Springer and Lukas Wenig all reached the knockout stage in their tournament debuts.

 Luke Littler was the defending champion, having defeated Martin Lukeman 16–3 in the 2024 final.
 Following his semi-final victory over Danny Noppert, Littler became the world number one on the PDC Order of Merit for the first time by overtaking Luke Humphries.
 He also became the youngest PDC world number one at age 18, surpassing Michael van Gerwen who achieved the feat at age 24 in 2014.
 He successfully retained the title, beating Humphries 16–11 in the final.

-Humphries hit a nine-dart finish—his second televised nine-darter—to win his second group stage match against Michael Smith.
+Humphries hit a nine-dart finish to win his second group stage match against Michael Smith.
 Beau Greaves set the record for the highest three-dart average by a female player at a televised PDC event, averaging 102.46 in her group stage loss to Anderson.